Sarajvega/ada-notes/topics/Unit 2/09_intro_to_api_design.md

 A RESTful API will:
 - Use HTTP for requests and responses
 - Maintain statelessness in the server.
 The server will not track data about the client between requests; the client will track data about the server and send it back to the server each time.
+  - No state = you don't need to track state of data.
 - Return standard media types in responses, such as plain text, HTML, XML, and JSON
 - Provide a uniform interface for the client
+- High performance b/c supports caching.
+  - Wait why does caching make it high performance?
+  - Resource: Improve API performance w/caching: https://developer.akamai.com/blog/2018/05/31/improve-api-performance-caching
+    - Excerpt: first request took 31ms to return data to the client, but subsequent requests did not take nearly that long.
+The first request is a full request, but all requests after that were served out of memory cache, and returned to the client in less than 0.5ms.
+This is the core benefit of caching.

 A non-RESTful API will:
 - Use a different protocol for requests/responses, such as SOAP